 One of the few remaining, just about worth saving items in the garden, was the small greenhouse (6×4 ft).
 I’d always wanted one and why buy new when there was this one to restore.
 But that was easier said than done!

-Fortunately, I had the expertise and muscle of a friend to help every step of the way as I had underestimated what would be involved with this renovation, until closer inspection revealed several major problems:-
+Fortunately, I had the expertise and muscle of my ‘builder buddy’ to help every step of the way as I had underestimated what would be involved with this renovation, until closer inspection revealed several major problems:-

 – the ground on which the greenhouse leaned(!) was undulating layers of soil impregnated with old weed suppressant and topped with 20cm faded white stones